blynkkk/blynkkk.github.io/readme.md

 - Does Blynk server store sensor data when app goes offline?
 > Yes, for all push widgets.
 We also plan to implement Data Log Widget, which will show you historical data on an app.

+#Blynk Amendments
+###Tell every maker about Blynk
+No pressure.
+Just do it.
+Now.
+###Make your idea work without Blynk
+Blynk can be easily integrated in almost any project.
+But before that - make it work **without** it.
+After you are sure that you can get all the sensor data or can control things from the code – integrate Blynk and make it even more awesome.
+###Use search
+We are always happy to chat and help, but remember - every time you ask the question that was answered many many times before that, Blynk Team is not building a new widget or new cool feature.
+So:
+- google before asking
+- use search on our forum, it works really well
+- check Instructables
+###Always wrap your code
+Though shalt not post code without ```wrapping it```

 #Links